 Summer School in Breton Heritage Studies

-The University of Western Brittany is delighted to announce its fourth annual Summer School in Breton Language and Heritage Studies.
+The University of Western Brittany is delighted to announce its fifth annual Summer School in Breton Language and Heritage Studies.
 Until 2015, scholars with an interest in the Celtic languages and cultures had little opportunity to study the Breton language, literature and culture.
 Yet, it is sometimes forgotten that, along with Welsh, Breton is the most widely spoken Celtic language with roughly 200,000 native speakers.
 Given that the language classes are taught through the medium of English, the course provides an excellent opportunity to study the only Celtic language to have survived on the continent of Europe.

 Breton: a Neglected Celtic Tongue